 Rather than seem overbearing, disrespectful, or at worst, creepy, leverage what you know in such a way as to bring immediate value to the relationship you’re starting or growing.
 Using data wisely should be the foundation of creating a good customer experience, not its end goal.

-– bills and statements – are another opportunity for marketers to leverage their relationship with a customer by presenting data in a more interesting and appealing way, as well as make new offers on other product or service upgrades.
+Transpromo mail – Bills and statements are another opportunities for marketers to leverage their relationship with a customer by presenting data in a more interesting and appealing way, as well as make new offers on other products or service upgrades.